 - One year or more of experience as a clinical adjunct instructor (Nurse Educator only)

 If accepted into a program, requirements prior to attending first class include:

 - Physical exam within last 12 months

 Students seeking post masters’ certification or DNP Degree in the program who already have a nursing graduate degree are evaluated on an individual basis.
 Their plan of study is based on their academic credentials.
-A student must complete a minimum of 15 postgraduate credit hours at CSU-Pueblo to be eligible for a post masters certification.
+A student must complete a minimum of 16 postgraduate credit hours at CSU-Pueblo to be eligible for a post masters certification.
 Core courses must be completed to meet the mandates of the Colorado State Board of Nursing for Advanced Nursing Practice.
-A total of 585 clinical hours must be documented for each nurse practitioner emphasis.
 The student’s plan is developed based on the academic course work already completed.